ajgiuliani/MSj.jl/README.md

 ## Project Status
 The package is developed for Julia 1.0 and above on Linux and OSX.
 It should be working on Windows as well.

-This project is at the early development stage.
-It is made from a collection of functions I am using to treat my mass spectrometry data in `Julia`.

 ## Other packages